blowmage/minitestbook/ch2-tdd-cycle.md

     end
 {hello_world.rb}

-So far we have only changed our *test class*, so we expect our tests to fail:
+So far we have only changed our *Test Class*, so we expect our new test to fail:

     $ ruby -r minitest/autorun hello_world.rb